polywrap/PolyGPT/README.md

 ```

+# Memory: Rolling summary

+This agent uses a simple rolling memory which keeps track of the most recent messages in a short `summary.md` in the workspace.
+This file helps the bot keep on track towards its goals and also being aware of the previous taken steps.

+In order to reset the memory you can always `yarn start --wipe-memory`

+To see the implementation of the module check [`memory.ts`](./src/memory.ts)

+Configure the size of the rolling summary in the `.env`.
+We recommend a setting a minimum of 500 and a maximum 1500 if you're using `gpt-3.5-turbo-0613` or 3500 with `gpt-4-0613` as your base model.

 # Collaborating

 We are eager to work with the community to continue improving this agent.
 If you're interested in contributing, we welcome Pull Requests!
 Here are some ways you can contribute: